 Plug multiple sets of headphones into one iPad/iPod—great for listening centers!

 This compact (and affordable) document camera comes off its stand, which comes in pretty handy for those science activities that require looking at things from all sorts of angles.
-Here are 5 ways to use a document camera in the classroom from TeachHub.

 Many teachers (at all grade levels) use geocaching, the location-based treasure hunting activity, as a teaching tool.
 You’ll need a few GPS units for students to check out in order to locate those coordinates.
 New to geocaching?
 Read how Dr. Polley, Educacher Extraordinaire, incorporates geocaching in his classroom.

 Your bulletin board dreams have been answered.
 With this printer, you can print gorgeous edge-to-edge, borderless photos in credit card and postcard sizes right from your wireless camera or smart device (no network needed).

 This item isn’t for the classroom, but with the stress of full-time teaching, a nightly Theragun session 100% essential.